jube-home/www.jube.io/_pages/jube-training.md

 # Who is Jube for?

-Jube empowers professionals to protect their organization’s financial integrity and security with data-driven insights:

 - **Compliance & Risk Leaders:** Get a holistic view of compliance and fraud risk.
 Quickly generate reports for auditors and regulators to stay ahead of evolving requirements.
 - **Fraud Analysts:** Move from insight to action faster.
 Build, test, and refine detection rules to proactively reduce